 A: Everywhere!
-While organizing industry associations such as NAPO, POC, ICD, and AAPO can be good options for CEU-eligible classes, we strongly encourage you to expand your horizons to examine other sources — community colleges, university extensions, other professional organizers, related professionals, online learning websites, and professional societies for related industries.
+For example, the National Association for Professional Organizers (NAPO) has online courses and an annual conference that may contribute to earning your CEUs.
+For more information, please visit NAPO University.
+While NAPO and other professional associations offer excellent options for CEU-eligible classes, we strongly encourage you to expand your horizons to also examine the wealth of other resources available — community colleges, university extension programs, other professional organizers, related professionals, online learning websites, and professional societies for related industries.

-A: No. Any class, course, or conference session, no matter who presents it, must meet BCPO's criteria for CEUs in order to be eligible.
-Just because a class or conference session is given by NAPO, POC, or another organizing industry association does not necessarily mean that it is eligible.
+A: No. Just because a class or conference session is given by an organizing industry association does not necessarily mean that it is eligible.
+Any class, course, or conference session, no matter who presents it, must meet BCPO's criteria for CEUs in order to be eligible.

 A: Proofs of attendance may include any or all of the following: registration confirmation emails, course handouts and materials, transcripts, and certificates of attendance.
-Alternative forms of verification of attendance may be considered.
+Other proof of attendance will be considered.

 A: In addition to any of the above verification, a certificate or other document proving attendance/completion is required.

 A: No. Non-live courses (e.g., online learning modules or recorded teleclasses/webinars providing proof of attendance/completion), are limited to one-third of your total claimed CEUs.
-For example, a recertifying CPO® can count only 15 non-live CEUs.
-A CPO® candidate claiming 250 CEUs as substitute hours can count only 83 non-live CEUs.
+For example, a CPO® candidate claiming 250 CEUs as substitute hours can count only 83 non-live CEUs.
 A CPO® candidate claiming 60 CEUs as substitute hours can only count 20 non-live CEUs.

-A: No. The only recorded sessions that are eligible for CEUs are those that include a way of proving you have listened to and interacted with the entire session, such as recorded teleclasses from the ICD.
+A: No. The only recorded sessions that are eligible for CEUs are those that include a way of proving you have listened to and interacted with the entire session, such as recorded teleclasses from the ICD, which include a password to verify attendance.
 Recorded conference sessions do not offer a way of proving you have listened to the entire session, and also do not offer proof of attendance/completion.